Lungs-Large intestines - Stomach-Spleen - Heart-Small intestine - Unitary bladder-Kidneys - Pericardium-Triple heaters - Gallbladder-Liver

 When developing taiqi or qigong skills always follow the energy with you controlling it with your mind-because qi movement is like a struggling fish at the end of a hook

-(5) Water-level qigong and taiji (qigong walking ) bring a deeper understanding of being through practice and could foster enlightenment through the art of letting go more and more whilst encouraging a oness with the universe, knowing the world turns whilst the heart beats and the heavens allow breath to spread a blanket around the planet, this is ultimate yin, or death, it could be the death of the old you into the new you (wood-new yang), which means you have come full circle if you have learnt to let go enough, enabling you to acquired the essential knowledge to realize that you are not enlightened, and this thinking (way) is an imperfection, and yet because you are imperfect, is this not the way to perfection, is this what the way is? to become the aggressive wood level again and move through the elements once more with a changed perspective, all the way round the wheel to arrive at water (enlightenment) to drink its energy, is this not the way of yin and yang, night and day, moon and sun, is this not the way?
+(5) Water-level qigong and taiji (qigong walking ) bring a deeper understanding of being through practice and could foster enlightenment through the art of reflective letting go more and more whilst encouraging a oness with the universe, knowing the world turns whilst the heart beats and the heavens allow breath to spread a blanket around the planet, this is ultimate yin, or death, it could be the death of the old you into the new you (wood-new yang), which means the student has come full circle if they have found the courage to let go enough, enabling them to acquired the essential knowledge and realize that they are not enlightened, and this thinking (way) is an imperfection, and yet because all things are truly imperfect, is this imperfection not the way to find true perfection, is this what the way is? growth of holistic abilities to become the aggressive wood level again and move through the elements once more with a changed perspective, all the way round the wheel to arrive at water (enlightenment) to drink its energy, is this not the way of yin and yang, night and day, moon and sun, is this not the way?

 Letting go instead of giving up